-La Terra is a mixed-use residential/commercial project that will provide residential, retail, and hotel buildings on approximately 7.08-acres and includes physical improvements to both private and public land that is located at the southeast corner of W. Burbank Boulevard and N. Front Street (Attachment 17).
+La Terra, located at 777 N. Front Street, is a mixed-use residential/commercial project that will provide residential, retail, and hotel buildings on approximately 7.08-acres.
 The project includes the following:

-- One, 7-story building containing a total of 252 residential units and one, 8-story building containing a total of 321 residential units (645,806 square feet).
-This includes 69 new affordable units for moderate-income households; - 1,067 square feet of commercial retail space; - One, 7-story building containing 307 hotel rooms (212,350 square feet);
+- A 7-story building containing 252 residential units and an 8-story building containing 321 residential units (645,806 sq. ft. total).
+This includes 69 new affordable units for moderate-income households; - 1,067 square feet of commercial retail space; - A 7-story building comprised of 307 hotel rooms (212,350 square feet); - A total of 1,168 parking spaces in an integrated parking structure with one level of subterranean parking and up to 7-levels of above-grade parking.

-The proposed mixed-use development would provide improvements to the Project site and surrounding area including improvements to Front Street and Burbank Boulevard, upgraded utilities, new shade trees and decorative landscaping as well as new pedestrian and bicycle infrastructure both throughout the site and along Front Street between the Project site and the Downtown Metrolink Station.
-In addition, the Project will provide approximately 28,000 square feet of publicly accessible open space area and new elevator and staircase connection to the Magnolia Boulevard Overpass/Bridge that will be maintained by the Project applicant for a period of 55 years.
-The Project supports mass transit by offering subsidies for transit passes for future employees and residents, and fair share contributions to fund the ongoing maintenance operation of the Metrolink station, the locally serving public bus, and potential future upgrades to protect the surrounding neighborhood and resulting in a new guiet zone opportunity at the Downtown station crossing.
+This mixed-use development will provide needed improvements to the project site and surrounding area including improvements to Front Street and Burbank Boulevard, upgraded utilities, new shade trees and decorative landscaping as well as new pedestrian and bicycle infrastructure both throughout the site and along Front Street between the project site and the Downtown Metrolink Station.
+In addition, the project will provide approximately 28,000 sq. ft. of publicly accessible open space area and new elevator and staircase connection to the Magnolia Boulevard Overpass/Bridge that will be maintained by the project applicant for a period of 55 years.
+The project supports mass transit by offering subsidies for transit passes for future employees and residents, and fair share contributions to fund the ongoing maintenance operation of the Metrolink station, the locally serving public bus, and potential future upgrades to protect the surrounding neighborhood resulting in a new quiet zone opportunity at the Downtown station crossing.

-The Project will also include numerous Project Design Features that facilitate the implementation of green building design and reduction of greenhouse gas emissions (i.e., cool roofs, rooftop solar panels, LEED Gold Certification, Energy Star appliances, use of recycled water, enhanced access to adjacent public transit facilities facilitating reduced vehicle miles travelled, new shade trees that result in carbon capture, etc.) consistent with the City's Greenhouse Gas Reduction Plan.
+The project will also include numerous project design features that facilitate the implementation of green building design and reduction of greenhouse gas emissions (i.e., cool roofs, rooftop solar panels, LEED Gold Certification, Energy Star appliances, use of recycled water, enhanced access to adjacent public transit facilities facilitating reduced vehicle miles travelled, new shade trees that result in carbon capture, etc.) consistent with the City's Greenhouse Gas Reduction Plan.

-2311 N. Hollywood Way - Former Fry's Electronics is a new mixed-use development Project on approximately 10.43 acres (454, 286 square feet) site located at 2311 N. Hollywood Way within the City of Burbank.
-The Project Site is development with an existing Fry's Electronics Store and associated surface parking.
-The Project would construct a mixeduse development with 151,800 square feet of office uses,9,700 square feet of restaurant uses, and 862 residential units (including 12 live/work units are 80 Very Low Income units, or 13.2 percent of the base density) within four proposed buildings.
-Office uses would be provided with a 5-story building.
-Restaurant and residential uses would be provided within two 7-story building.
-1,500 square feet of the restaurant uses would be provided in a free standing 1-story building and would be located on the Vanowen Street frontage of the site.
-The remaining 8,200 square feet of restaurant will be located along Hollywood Way on the ground floor of the residential buildings.
+2311 N. Hollywood Way, located at the former Fry's Electronics site, is a new mixed-use development project on approximately 10.43 acres (454,286 sq. ft.).
+The project would consist of a mixed-use development with 151,800 sq. ft. of office space 9,700 sq. ft. of restaurant uses, and 862 residential units (including 12 live/work units and 80 very- low-income units) within four proposed buildings.
+Office uses would be provided within a 5-story building, and the restaurant and residential uses would be provided within two 7-story buildings.
+1,500 square feet of the restaurant uses would be provided in a free standing 1-story building located on the Vanowen Street frontage of the site.
+The remaining 8,200 sq. ft. of restaurant space will be located along Hollywood Way on the ground floor of the residential buildings.

 The Burbank Channel Bikeway is a one-mile Class 1 (off-street) bike and pedestrian path that runs along the Burbank-Western Flood Control Channel, a tributary of the Los Angeles River.
-Phase I of the Project was completed in 2011 and extends from Victory Boulevard to Alameda Avenue.
+Phase I of the project was completed in 2011 and extends from Victory Boulevard to Alameda Avenue.
 Phase II of the project, which extends the path from Alameda Avenue to the Downtown Burbank Metrolink Station, was completed in 2021.